 If your meat has turned out tough, one way to make it more palatable is to slice it thinly.
 Thinner slices will not only be easier to chew but will also feel more tender.
 You can use a sharp knife or a meat slicer to cut the meat into thin, even slices.
 This technique can be particularly beneficial for cuts of meat that are naturally tougher, such as flank steak or pork loin.

-See also How long to cook vegetables with corned beef
+See also How long to soak asparagus before cooking

 With these key tips in mind, you can salvage overcooked or tough meat and transform it into a tender and enjoyable dish.
 Whether you choose to slow-cook it, marinate it, or slice it thinly, you have options to rescue your meat and ensure a satisfying dining experience.